psf/black/README.md

 *Black* remembers files it has already formatted, unless the `--diff` flag is used or code is passed via standard input.
 This information is stored per-user.
-The exact location of the file depends on the black version and the system on which black is run.
+The exact location of the file depends on the *Black* version and the system on which *Black* is run.
 The file is non-portable.
 The standard location on common operating systems
 is: